-Alarm Relay 2 to 4 Select any one or all of the following for each relay.
+Alarm relay 2 to 4 Select any one or all of the following for each relay.
 See Chapter 9.
-Alarms
+Alarms.
+In addition, any of the selections that are removed from the common alarm relay can be added to relays two to four.

-High Oxygen 1 / Oxygen 2 Low Oxygen 1 / Oxygen 2 Very Low Oxygen 1 / Oxygen 2 Oxygen Deviation Probe 1 / Probe 2 Temperature Low Calibration Check 1 / Check 2 in Progress Probe 1 / Probe 2 Purge in Progress
+High Oxygen 1 / 2 Oxygen Deviation High Dew Point 1 / 2 Dew Point Deviation Pre-Reactive Oxygen 1 / 2 Warning Pre-Reactive Oxygen 1 / 2 Alarm Probe 1 / 2 Temperature Low Calibration Check 1 / 2 in progress Probe 1 / 2 Purge in progress